Trump administration wants ACLU to locate separated migrant parents

 A separate class-action lawsuit filed last month in Washington seeks to stop the deportation of all children, and argues they have an independent right to seek asylum and to be accompanied by their parents while in those proceedings.

-The ACLU said in the filing that it "often takes a degree of detective work" as it tries to make contact with deported parents, who may be in hiding to avoid prosecution.
+The ACLU said in Thursday's filing that it "often takes a degree of detective work" as it tries to make contact with deported parents, who may be in hiding to avoid prosecution.

 U.S. District Judge Dana Sabraw has ordered that all the migrant children still separated from their parents be reunited.
 A conference call was scheduled Friday with the ACLU and the Trump administration to discuss how to move forward.